2025 Tennessee Titans season: Week 7: vs. New England Patriots

-The Titans faced their former head coach, Mike Vrabel, who coached the team from 2018-2023.
+The Titans faced their former head coach, Mike Vrabel, who coached the team from 2018 to 2023.
 They also faced former linebacker Harold Landry, who played for the team for seven seasons.
-With their first loss at home to the Patriots since 2012, the Titans fell to 1-6 for the second straight year.
+With their first loss at home to the Patriots since 2012, the Titans fell to 1–6 for the second straight year.
 Despite the loss, Cam Ward performed better than in the previous games by throwing 255 yards, 1 touchdown, 1 interception, and completed 73.5 percent of his passes to go with his 92.2 passer rating.